 The future for the final expense market is bright.
 Today’s youngest Boomers are 53 years old, still more than a decade short of their presumable retirement and their eligibility to draw social security.
 At the same time, younger generations have fewer savings and more need for affordable burial expense options.
 Seniors continue to present concerns about final expense bills that they may leave their loved ones.
 There are sheer indications about the direction of the final expense market.

 Our target client consists of whosoever fits the final expense age bracket but is also marketable via social media avenues.
-This proposed insured must be capable of learning the general concepts of blockchain and the cryptocurrency market.
+The proposed insured must be capable of learning the general concepts of blockchain and the cryptocurrency market.
 The insured must be able to understand how the transfer of currency is accomplished through the use of blockchain, and how that currency is stored in wallets.

 Competitors

 The industry is saturated with insurance carriers and most have products in the final expense arena.
 Blockchain life insurance, however, is a premier concept and free of competitors.
-Additionally, it is crucial to include that founding members of CCLC have extensive time served in the insurance industry and have maximized final expense products within the fiat world through 3rd parties such as Ethos to launch successful fiat business models.
-Those businesses include Lion’s Monarchy, Oak Arbor Solutions, and Premier Synergy.
-With a longstanding relationship amongst Ethos (one of the first fully autonomous final expense providers).
-Founders of the CCLC coin have the means and connections to ensure the seamless transition from autonomous final expense benefits, into the added integration of blockchain technology which will improve liquidity, transparency, and total value to the client.
+Additionally, it is crucial to mention that the founding members of CCLC have extensive experience in the insurance industry.
+They have maximized final expense products within the fiat world through several third parties that are already operating nearly autonomously.
+Our firm has created several businesses, including Lion’s Monarchy, Oak Arbor Solutions, and Premier Synergy.
+With long-standing relationships with several carriers, we are in a position not only to replicate but also to enhance even further the automation process in terms of cost, expenditures, and higher standards of death benefit claims.
+The founders of the CCLC token have the means and connections to ensure the seamless transition from autonomous final expense benefits into the added integration of blockchain technology, which will improve liquidity, transparency, and total value to the client.

-Carriers in the final expense market:
+To name just a few, the following list refers to some carriers in the final expense market:

 Mutual of Omaha Aetna Royal Neighbors of America Foresters Financial Transamerica Prosperity Life AIG Americo Liberty Bankers Life Gerber Life American Amicable Baltimore Life